akeed/akeed.github.io/_posts/blog/2014-11-27-welcome-to-jekyll.markdown

 ---
 layout: post
 title: "Using Jekyll (after trying to get Pelican to work)!"
-date:   2014-11-27 11:34:53
+modified:
-categories: jekyll
+categories: blog
+excerpt:
+tags: []
+image:
+  feature:
+date: 2014-11-27T11:34:53-04:00
 ---
-*This is not the kind of posts to expect on this blog, but I feel a need to give kudos to Jekyll: thanks for your work!*
+**This is not the kind of posts to expect on this blog, but I feel a need to give kudos to Jekyll: thanks for your work!**

 Inspired by Izhar's [How I did it][izhar-blog] blog, I tried to get the same environment, but will go with Jekyll for now (easier to get up and running - for me).